 • Diflucan (fluconazole)

-Usually they are prescribed once or for a maximum of 3 days.
-In the case of a profuse lesion, the duration of treatment may be prolonged (the duration is determined by the patient's condition).
+They are usually prescribed once or for a maximum of 3 days.
+In case of extensive damage, the duration of treatment may be extended (the duration is determined by the patient's condition).

-Suppositories against thrush are rarely prescribed.
-For many women, dysbiosis occurs on drugs in this form of release and complications of thrush have to be treated.
+Suppositories against thrush are prescribed quite rarely.
+Many women develop dysbacteriosis when using drugs in this form of release and have to treat complications of thrush.

-It is necessary when treating one sexual partner, prescribe drugs for the second, which may be a common carrier, without clinical manifestations.
+When treating one sexual partner, it is necessary to prescribe medications for the second one, who may be a common carrier without clinical manifestations.

 More information about the treatment of candidiasis can be found on the page “Treatment of thrush”.

-To prevent the development of thrush, certain conditions must be observed:
+To prevent the development of thrush, certain conditions must be met:

-• When taking antibiotics, take the tablet form of the drug inside for prevention (for example, fluconazole for 7-10 days)
+• When taking antibiotics, take the tablet form of the drug orally for prophylaxis (for example, fluconazole for 7-10 days)

 • Wear cotton underwear